TandyRum1024/gml-verlet-bezier-demo/README.md

 The core principle is to simulate the physics of a 3 linked particles as a "limb" via integrators such as verlet integration or euler method, And using those 3 particles as control points for Quadratic Bézier curve.<br>
 The principle would be pretty much the same even if you use different methods like RK4 or (velocity) Verlet and Euler method.

+Note : The way I'm integrating is unstable on high delta time / time scale, Using other stable methods are recommended, If accurate simulation of particles are required.

 # Notable function (snippets)
 Following function calculates / evaluates quadratic bezier curve and returns the position :
 ```